strikefreedom17/CarND-Term1-Advanced-Lane-Lines-KKP/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+To find a lane line, I use the warped image.
+Then I take a histogram of the bottom half of the image and find the histogram peak of the left and right halves of the histogram.
+Then, 9 sliding windows with margin of 100 and min number of pixel of 50 are applied to identify nonzero x-y pixels used for 2nd order polynomial fitting to determine the curve line.
+The result is shown below:

-![alt text][image5]
+![alt text][image9]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.